A Galactic Self-Portrait: Density Structure and Integrated Properties of the Milky Way Disk: Data

 However, metal-poor ([M/H] $\leq -0.7$) stars make up a decent fraction of the high-$\alpha$ population (roughly $~10\%$), and therefore we do not want to exclude them from our sample.
 For the high-$\alpha$, metal-poor stars, we therefore assign an age estimate under the assumption that they follow the same age distribution as the rest of the high-$\alpha$ stars in the sample.
 This assumption is motivated by the predictions of chemical evolution models \citep[e.g.,][]{Chiappini1997, Kobayashi2006} as well as previous age-resolved observational studies of the Milky Way \citep[e.g.,][]{Haywood_2013,Feuillet2018,Lian2022} which generally agree that high-$\alpha$ stars are uniformly old independent of their metallicity.
 We adopt an assumed age estimate for these stars by sampling all high-$\alpha$ stars in the $-0.4 < \textrm{[M/H]} <-0.7$ range and use their ages from \verb|distmass| to determine the target age distribution.
 The metal-poor ([M/H] $\leq -0.7$) stars are then assigned an assumed age by re-sampling them to follow the target age distribution.

 A summary of the sample restrictions implemented in this paper is presented in Table \ref{tab:sample_refinement}.
-A Kiel diagram and the spatial distribution of our sample after these refinements is shown in Figure \ref{fig:data_sample}.
-Our sample does not cover the entire width or height of the Red Giant Branch; these limits are imposed by the range of parameter space covered by the training set of the age catalog.
-However, we emphasize that the age and metallicity limits of our sample represent $\geq95\%$ of the stars in the Milky Way, according to the Milky Way synthesis model Galaxia \citep{Sharma_2011}.
-The final number of stars in our sample is 203,197.
+A Kiel diagram and the spatial distribution of our sample after these refinements is shown in Figure \ref{fig:data_sample}. {Our sample does not cover the entire width or height of the Red Giant Branch; these limits are imposed by the range of parameter space covered by the training set of the age catalog.
+However, the age and metallicity limits of our final sample represent $\geq 95\%$ of the stars in the Milky Way \mbox{\citep[e.g.,][]{Sharma_2011}}.} The {total} number of stars in our sample is 203,197.